tmeasday/create-graphql-server/test/output-app/README.md

   likers: [User!] @hasAndBelongsToMany(as: "liked")
 }
 ```

 This has the following meaning:
-* user-roles: "admin", "world" are created (user roles don't have own fields of type User or [User] in the document)
+* user-roles: "admin", "world" are created. (user-roles don't have own fields of type User or [User] in the document).
-  This will check, if the logged in user has a role "admin".
-Or if there is a special role "world", which just means every known or unknown user, for "world" you don't have to be logged in.
+  Thus it will check, if the logged in user has a role "admin".
+Or if there is a special role "world", which just means every known or unknown user is allowed.
+For "world" authorization you don't have to be logged in.
   So each "admin" user will be able to create, read, update or delete the Tweet document.
   Everyone ("world") will be allowed to read all Tweets.
-* document-roles: "author", "coauthors" are created (document roles have fields in the document)
+* document-roles: "author", "coauthors" are created.
+(Document-roles have a corresponding field in the document.)
   Look for the fields with the directive @authRole("...")
   Only the author of a Tweet is allowed to create, read, update, delete its single Tweet.
   Only a coauthor of a Tweet is allowed to read and update a Tweet, but he is not allowed to create a Tweet for a different author, and also not to delete a tweet of a different user.

 and for the User.graphql input file:
 ```javascript